Illinois State Senator Julie A. Morrison

 Category: Latest News

-Morrison Presents BillA plan that could make it easier to open a business in Illinois passed the Illinois Senate and is moving to the House of Representatives.
-The legislation would require the state to put all permit and license applications online on one centralized website.
+Morrison in a meetingA new state law should make it easier to open a business in Illinois.
+It requires the state to put all permit and license applications on one centralized website.

 Details